Math Blaster!: Educational goals

-Commercial performance
+Reception

 After it was developed, Math Blaster! was extensively tested in classrooms.
-By November 2, 1985, the game had sustained 92 weeks on the Billboard charts for Top Education Computing Software, and was currently at #2.
+By November 2, 1985, the game had sustained 92 weeks on the Billboard charts for Top Education Computing Software, and was placed at #2.
 The game, plus its various sequels and spin-offs, has since become the best-selling piece of math software in history.

-Critical reception

 InfoWorld praised the game for its high resolution graphics, and considered it a standout title in the drill-and-practice edutainment video game genre, and deemed it a perfect teacher's aid for primary school classroom use.

 New Math Blaster Plus was reviewed in the Oppenheim Toy Portfolio Guide Book where it was praised for its "arcade-quality graphics [making] drills snappy and entertaining".

 The game inspired a series of math problem-solving games that would become a popular series in the marketplace.
 Along with Reader Rabbit and The Oregon Trail, the game is considered a classic.